Sharpsharky/ReinforcementLearningCars/README.md

 <img src="Images/Insight.PNG" align="middle" width="3000"/>

-# Applying Reinforcement Learning To Self-Learning Cars
+# Applying Reinforcement Learning To Self-Teaching Cars

 The visualisation of the simulation may be found [here](https://www.youtube.com/watch?v=lFDOppuIpV4&feature=youtu.be).